Combining E-Graphs with Abstract Interpretation: Theory

 Collecting these results, for some fixpoint $a^*$ we have

 Thus computing abstractions around the loop refines the abstraction and is guaranteed to terminate if the lattice $\langle \mathcal{A}, \preccurlyeq\rangle$ satisfies the descending chain condition, as any finite abstract domain will~\cite{Birkhoff1958VonTheory}.
+Note that the fixpoint $a^*$ is neither greatest, least nor unique.
+This can be seen because the top and bottom elements of the lattice are both also fixedpoints of $\tilde{f}$, but from \eqref{eqn:fixpoint_chain} the computed fixedpoint is between these two other fixedpoints.
 The algorithm in Figure \ref{fig:property_prop} will correctly apply abstract property propagation around loops, terminating if the sequence $a_n$ converges in a finite number of steps.
+Of course for abstract domains with infinite descending chains standard techniques such as narrowing apply \cite{Cousot1992ComparingInterpretation}.